 Will you be spending the run up to Christmas in Madrid this year?
 Are you wondering if there are any traditional British festivities on offer?
 Are you hoping to join in with some traditional Spanish activities?
 Are you looking for an unusual/traditional/jokey Christmas present?
+Want to know which are the best Christmas markets?
+Interested in seeing the Christmas lights?
 If you answered yes to any of the above then read on for our top picks of family activities in the hectic run up to Christmas.

 Plaza Mayor Christmas Market